AntonKhorev/osm-dwg-helper/README.md

 ### Mail-to-issue forwarder

 Part of the code that processes the mail sent from OTRS is available [here](https://github.com/AntonKhorev/osm-dwg-mail-reader).
 You likely want to put the receiving email address in the *Customer template* extension option.

+## Alternatives

+The main functionality of this extension is creating tickets from issues.
+Aside from creating tickets manually, there's [dwg_issue2ticket.user.js](https://github.com/woodpeck/osm-dwg-userscripts#dwg_issue2ticketuserjs) script from [osm-dwg-userscripts] to automate this task.
+Instead of opening the new ticket form and populating its fields, the script uses OTRS API calls to create a ticket.
+This requires the API call to be configured.
+The script also has to manage the OTRS logins/passwords independently from the usual OTRS browser login form.
+Automatically creating issue comments is only going to work if the *CORS Everywhere* addon is installed.

 [osm-dwg-userscripts]: https://github.com/woodpeck/osm-dwg-userscripts